osm-americana/openstreetmap-americana/README.md

 - Translated name labels from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) for places, POIs, airports, roads, bodies of water, parks, and mountain peaks.
 - Low-zoom ocean/water, boundary, and urbanized area data from [Natural Earth](https://www.naturalearthdata.com/).

-The legend’s “Route markers” section is labeled using labels of Wikidata items that tagged with the [corresponding OSM tag](https://www.wikidata.org/wiki/Property:P1282).
+The legend’s “Route markers” section is labeled using labels of Wikidata items that are tagged with the [corresponding OSM tag](https://www.wikidata.org/wiki/Property:P1282).

 ## Coverage